cs4804-24c/final/README.md

-Assignment 3 - Replicating a Classic Experiment
+# Assignment 3 - Replicating a Classic Experiment

-===
+### README By: Priyanka Narasimhan and Matthew McAlarney

+### Firebase By: Joe Dobbelaar

+### Main UI By: Matthew McAlarney

+### Experiment Questions By: Priyanka Narasimhan and Randy Huang

 Background
 ==